HIMK322/sk-Management-System-with-Notifications/README.md

 | GET | /api/notifications | Retrieve notifications for the logged-in user | Yes |

 ## Implementation Details

+### Development Mode Enhancements

+The application includes support for development without Redis:

+1. **In-Memory Cache Service**:
+   - A complete in-memory implementation of the `ICacheService` interface
+   - Automatically used during development when Redis is not available
+   - Provides the same API and functionality as the Redis implementation

+2. **Hangfire In-Memory Storage**:
+   - Uses Hangfire.MemoryStorage for background jobs during development
+   - No Redis dependency for local testing and development
+   - Same API and functionality as the Redis-based implementation

+3. **Configuration-Based Toggle**:
+   - Control Redis usage with a simple configuration flag
+   - Set `"UseRedis": true` in appsettings.Development.json to test Redis integration
+   - Set `"UseRedis": false` for pure in-memory operation

 ### Soft Delete Implementation